punkave/best-practices/JavaScript/articles/javascript-style-guide.md

 * The subclass has to call the parent class constructor function.
 The `call` method invokes `Dog` with `this` set to the same object as your new `Doge`.
 It is very rare for us to have to use `call` or `apply` anywhere else.
 * We can override any method of `Dog` that we don't like here just by reassigning it.
+* It's common to set defaults in the `options` object before invoking the parent class constructor with `call`.
+Usually this is the only thing we do before invoking the parent class constructor.

 ### Extending a method